 Paddle back in time in a 10-metre replica of an ocean-going First Nations canoe.
 Sing traditional Coast Salish songs and spot centuries-old pictographs on the surrounding cliffs.
 Leave the skyline of Vancouver and cell coverage behind and head into a lush rainforest fjord that is the North Shore’s Indian Arm.
 Experience drumming in the wilderness, storytelling of myths and legends and a traditional picnic of baked salmon, wild rice and bannock on a remote beach.

-Takaya Tours grew out of this entrepreneurial band’s desire to create an economically and environmentally sustainable adventure company to develop youth leadership skills and provide greater understanding of little-known First Nations history in the Vancouver area.
+Takaya Tours grew out of this entrepreneurial band’s desire to create an economically and environmentally sustainable adventure company to develop youth leadership skills and provide a greater understanding of little-known First Nations history in the Vancouver area.
 “We are especially engaged with elementary, high school and international students as well as youth and social support programs.
-They make up 60 per cent of our clientele,” says Dennis Thomas, a member of the Tsleil-Waututh First Nation.
+They make up 60 percent of our clientele,” says Dennis Thomas, a member of the Tsleil-Waututh First Nation.
 “We’re excited that local students are stepping out of their classrooms and are learning about reconciliation in an authentic way.”

-Tsleil-Waututh means “people of the inlet,” and the company’s cultural canoe and kayak expeditions are centred around Burrard Inlet, which is explored on mostly half-day tours.
+Tsleil-Waututh means “people of the inlet,” and the company’s cultural canoe and kayak expeditions are centered around Burrard Inlet, which is explored on mostly half-day tours.
 The operator offers teambuilding canoe activities and multi-day camping trips that take in the full 29-kilometre length of Indian Arm, passing pictographs and Granite Falls — a spiritual bathing site.
 “We teach paddling as well as living in sync,” says Dennis, “We say naut’sa mawt, ‘One heart, one mind, one spirit.'"